Prize Winning Cathy’s Apple Butter -Easy Crock Pot Recipe. Goes great with sweet or savory dishes. You choose! Nice for gifts too!

-This delicious recipe has been generously shared by one of our Lovefoodies supporters, Cathy Kopp.
+Prize Winning Cathy’s Apple Butter is a delicious recipe and has been generously shared by one of our Lovefoodies supporters, Cathy Kopp.

 Cathy is always cooking delicious Home made dishes, and just loves to cook.